 2. Hire a good and trusted accountant or financial planner

 Accounting for your business and personal purposes are two different things.
 How you approach or treat personal finances is way different from how you should manage business finances.
 If you are not an accountant, it is best to hire an expert.
 Most business owners have a tendency to try and handle everything by themselves, which is a very bad mistake.
-Hiring an accountant will take a large weight off your shoulders and is worth considering.
+Hiring an accountant, or making use of something like fractional CFO services, will take a large weight off your shoulders and is worth considering.

 Another expert that you can hire is a financial planner.
 The financial planner can keep your finances in order while you are busy running your business.
 However, make sure that the financial planner has a license, too.
 In Australia, this is a common practice for businesses to employ financial planners, and a financial planning license in Australia is a good indicator of a competent financial planner.